solana-developers/solana-cookbook/docs/th/integrations/react-native.md

 In this example, we set up a connection to Solana Devnet และ when the components load, we get the version of the cluster we connected to และ store the version in the component state.

-Additionally, this example shows how to generate และ store a keypair.
+Additionally, this example shows วิธี generate และ store a keypair.

 ```typescript
 const conn = new Connection(clusterApiUrl('devnet'));